 1. How would the proposal be likely to increase discharge to water; emissions to air; production, storage, or release of toxic or hazardous substances; or production of noise?

-Proposed measures to avoid or reduce such increases are:

-2. How would the proposal be likely to affect plants, animals, fish, or marine life?

-Proposed measures to protect or conserve plants, animals, fish, or marine life are:

-3. How would the proposal be likely to deplete energy or natural resources?

-Proposed measures to protect or conserve energy and natural resources are:
+We are already handling the product in our main site, we are looking to add an additional location so we have more room for lumber in our current site.
+Proposed measures to avoid or reduce such increases are: NONE 2.
+How would the proposal be likely to affect plants, animals, fish, or marine life?
+ZERO CHANCE- The product is a Compressed vapor and could NEVER effect plants, animal or marine life Proposed measures to protect or conserve plants, animals, fish, or marine life are: NONE 3.
+How would the proposal be likely to deplete energy or natural resources?
+Its not likely at all, since this is a component of energy.
+Proposed measures to protect or conserve energy and natural resources are: NONE

 4. How would the proposal be likely to use or affect environmentally sensitive areas or areas designated (or eligible or under study) for governmental protection; such as parks, wilderness, wild and scenic rivers, threatened or endangered species habitat, historic or cultural sites, wetlands, floodplains, or prime farmlands?
-Proposed measures to protect such resources or to avoid or reduce impacts are: 5.
+Vapor not a liquid, chance is zero Proposed measures to protect such resources or to avoid or reduce impacts are: NONE 5.
 How would the proposal be likely to affect land and shoreline use, including whether it would allow or encourage land or shoreline uses incompatible with existing plans?
-Proposed measures to avoid or reduce shoreline and land use impacts are: 6.
+N/A Proposed measures to avoid or reduce shoreline and land use impacts are: NONE 6.
 How would the proposal be likely to increase demands on transportation or public services and utilities?
-Proposed measures to reduce or respond to such demand(s) are: 7.
+N/A Proposed measures to reduce or respond to such demand(s) are: NONE 7.
 Identify, if possible, whether the proposal may conflict with local, state, or federal laws or requirements for the protection of the environment.
+Not sure how this might effect the environment or the laws.
+We operate a clean and safe operation, we wish no harm on the environment.